Large-Scale Velocity Dispersion and the Cosmic Web

 In three dimensions, the emergence of the second and higher order cumulants happens only in those subspaces in which shell-crossing occurred due to the triaxial nature of the gravitational collapse.
 This anisotropic collapse should thus be reflected, at least on larger scales, in the second moment of the local VDF, which is the velocity dispersion tensor.
-We focus on this particular aspect in this paper by asking: \emph{(1) how does the anisotropic triaxial collapse of structure lead to anisotropic second moments of the velocity distribution function on large scales}, and, \emph{(2) to what degree is the anisotropic nature retained even in the presence of small-scale perturbations that will drive a gradual isotropisation in the deeply non-linear regime}.
-Studying the large-scale velocity distribution function is important for both our general understanding of cosmic structure formation and in particular for the implications on redshift-space distortions, since the three dimensional positions of galaxies are always a sum of their positions and their line-of-sight velocities.
+We focus on this particular aspect in this paper by asking: \emph{(1) how does the anisotropic triaxial collapse of structure lead to anisotropic second moments of the VDF on large scales}, and, \emph{(2) to what degree is the anisotropic nature retained even in the presence of small-scale perturbations that will drive a gradual isotropisation in the deeply non-linear regime}.
+Studying the large-scale VDF is important for both our general understanding of cosmic structure formation and in particular for the implications on redshift-space distortions, since the three-dimensional positions of galaxies are always a sum of their positions and their line-of-sight velocities.

-In this paper, we will measure the dark matter velocity dispersion based on the tessellation method introduced in \citet{Abel2012} and \citet{Shandarin2012}, which makes use of the fact that the distribution of CDM in the six dimensional phase-space takes the form of a three dimensional manifold that can be recovered well on large-scales in simulations.
-Using the particles of the N-body simulation as tracers of this distribution, the so-called dark matter sheet can be reconstructed by following the volumes spanned by neighbouring particles in Lagrangian space.
+In this paper, we will measure the dark matter velocity dispersion based on the tessellation method introduced in \citet{Abel2012} and \citet{Shandarin2012}, which makes use of the fact that the distribution of CDM in the six-dimensional phase-space takes the form of a three-dimensional manifold that can be recovered well on large-scales in simulations.
+Using the particles of the $N$-body simulation as tracers of this distribution, the so-called dark matter sheet can be reconstructed by following the volumes spanned by neighbouring particles in Lagrangian space.
 This reconstruction method requires the knowledge of the primordial particle distribution, limiting its application mainly to cosmological $N$-body simulations.
 However, it has recently been shown that the dark matter phase space sheet can be reconstructed on large scales \citep[][]{Leclercq2017} from observational data, making the method also applicable to the local Universe.